-1 Vehicles are tested at their LVW for these standards.

-2 See subsection (d)(3)(A)4. for details of 3 mg/mi PM standard phase-in.
+1 See subsection (d)(3)(A)4. for details of 3 mg/mi PM standard phase-in.

 US06 NMOG+NOx and CO Standards Phase-in Schedule

 Beginning in the 2026 model year, a manufacturer shall certify its LDV fleet to the US06 NMOG+NOx and CO standards in subsection (d)(3)(A) according to the following phase-in schedule and specified percentages.